Thank you for your support. See you at www.valentinavitols.com!

 I have always said that Seattle's essence drifts playful between its neighborhoods.
 I have a soft spot for Seattle views and dinner in Wallingford.
 This wonderful neighborhood is a step away from our own stomping grounds, so we visit and enjoy it on a regular basis.

-A Saturday night in Seattle can shine like a thousand stars by jump
+A Saturday night in Seattle can shine like a thousand stars by jumping onto these:

 1. Enjoy the view of Seattle from Gasworks Park: I am a local and cannot get enough of it.
 My husband and I find it interesting, "heavenly industrial" and romantic, so much we had our wedding photos taken here.